Conflux-Chain/conflux-documentation/docs/espace/network-endpoints.md

 ### Rate Limits

+To maintain the service's usability, there are rate limits in place for the free tier.
+For access to a higher tier of RPC service, you can make a purchase through the [Web3 Paywall](../general/build/tools/web3paywall.md), or you can apply directly to the Conflux Foundation by emailing [bd@confluxnetwork.org](mailto:bd@confluxnetwork.org).

-Reference for various fee tiers and their rate limits.
+Here are references for various fee tiers and their rate limits.

 | Fee Tier | Price | Rate Limits | Buy Links |
 |--|--|--|--|